juazisco/mybrowser/README.md

 How to use it
 -------------

-Please use gnome-builder, clone the project, run and enjoy:
+Please use gnome-builder in runtime host mode (flatpak not found with webkit yet), clone the project, run and enjoy:

 Future Plans
 ------------